FlorianSteinberg/coqrep/README.md

 # coqrep

 This is a repository containing what I have done so far to formalize results from computable analysis in coq.
-Keep in mind that I am fairly new to coq.
-So if something else is strange it is probably because I don't know better and you should tell me.
+Unfortunately I can not recommend using it yet.
+If you came here for doing computation on the real numbers in coq, I'd point you to the CoRN library.
+If you are looking for software for verified real arithmetic based on the ideas of computable analysis I recommend you check out iRRAM.
+There is also RZ, which you might be intressted in.
+If you still want to check it out, I am thankful for any comments and any kind of support.
-The notations heavily use natural language in attempt to make it possible to read lemmas and statements out loud.
+The notations of this library heavily use natural language in attempt to make it possible to read lemmas and statements out loud.
 To avoid blocking too many keywords, left recursive notations that use natural language start in a "\".

+The core Ideas this library pursues are the following:
+- Each proof leads to a program that is actually executable inside of coq.
+This leads to some complications as Coq functions always have to be total and partial functions are necessary to appropriatelly handle divergent behaviour of certain algorithms.
+This in the usual way by modeling computation via an additional natural number argument and replacing the return value type by an option type.
+- I am willing to use classical reasoning to simplify proofs, eliminate assumptions and provide canonical constructions that can not be provided constructively (I assume this to be true for the function space construction that is currently used).
+That is, of course, only where it does not break with the previous point.
+Fortunately computable analysis provides a nice separation into a mathematical and an algorithmic layer that was very helpful in deciding where classical reasoning should be allowed.
+- Programs extracted from abstract proofs are very slow.
+For a given problem it is usually possible to do a lot better by providing a concrete algorithm and proving it correct.
+The goal is to make this possible in the framework, if one is willing to invest time.
+- On the other hand, it should be possible to proof qualitative inefficiency.
+On a computability level, I'll go for discontinuity.
+As far as I can tell, proofs of incomputability in a discrete sense are incompatible with executability inside of Coq.
+I hope to be able to provide a similar thing on a complexity level, but it will take me a lot of time to get to that part...